rwang-z/STModule/STModule_GPU_version.md

 For high-resolution data, e.g., Slide-seqV2 and Stereo-seq, we recommend using the GPU version of STModule.

-To use the GPU version, we only need to set the parameter `version` to `'gpu'`.
+To use the GPU version, we only need to set the parameter `version` to `'gpu'` for the function `run_STModule()`.
 For example, for the Slide-seqV2 MOB data:

 ```r
 source('STModule.r')